qorrect/shmenkins/README.md

 groovy Shmenkinsfile
 ```

-to the Jenkinsfile will be executed locally stage by stage.
+to have you Jenkinsfile executed locally.

 ## Customizing